Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/persona-persona3.gif width="500" height="280" />
 </div>

-Install spotify using the package in Arch repo (Do not use the Snap package since Spicetify is not gonna work with it)
+Install Spotify using the package in the official Arch repo (Do not use the Snap package since Spicetify is not gonna work with it)
 ```
 sudo pacman -S spotify-launcher
 ```
 Open it and log in.
 Check your audio.
-Close it and install spicetify-cli, we will use it to customize Spotify theme and add extensions.
-Install it by running or follow their [guide](https://spicetify.app/docs/advanced-usage/installation/):
+Close it and install spicetify-cli, we will use it to customize Spotify and add extensions.
+Follow their [guide](https://spicetify.app/docs/advanced-usage/installation/) for installation or install it by running:
 ```
 curl -fsSL https://raw.githubusercontent.com/spicetify/spicetify-cli/master/install.sh | sh
 ```

 Check that spicetify is installed by running `spicetify --help`.

 Then run the `spicetify` command.
-This will create a config-xpui.ini file where you'll configure Spicetify.
+This will create a config-xpui.ini file where you'll configure the Spicetify variables.

 Navigate to the Spicetify folder in your .config folder and open config-xpui.ini.
 Here you will modify spotify_path and prefs_path.
-Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths but in my case they look like this:
+Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths, but in my case they look like this:
 ```
 spotify_path  = /home/ngz91/.local/share/spotify-launcher/install/usr/share/spotify/
 prefs_path    = /home/ngz91/.config/spotify/prefs